S&DJR 7F 2-8-0: Design

 The design used the G9AS boiler from the Midland Compounds, with a Belpaire firebox and Walschaerts valve gear.
-A leading pony truck was added, to distribute the weight, making it a 2-8-0.
+A leading Bissell truck was added, to distribute the weight, making it a 2-8-0.
 The cylinders were mounted high on the frame, and sloped, to avoid fouling platforms.
 Because of the gradients that the loco would face, Clayton provided three steam brake cylinders on the engine and a further one on the tender.
 In service, the cast iron brake blocks originally fitted wore very quickly, and Ferodo blocks were substituted.
 The Derby standard axle boxes were fitted, so the engines were still subject to the hot boxes that were a fact of life on the Midland.

 As the locomotives were initially too large for some of the turntables, it was envisaged that they would spend half their time travelling in reverse.
 Consequently, they were fitted with tablet exchanging apparatus on both sides of the locomotive.
 In addition, the first six were equipped with cab tenders, but these were later removed circa 1920.
 The 1914-built locomotives were right-hand drive, while the 1925-built were left-hand drive.
 In all cases the vacuum brake ejector was located on the driver's side of the smokebox.